scottcarr/scottcarr.github.com/_posts/2014-12-14-the-computer-science-mono-culture.md

 teenagers and act like teenagers and don't think about their career until they're forced to pick a major.

-We should not make classes easier, or let people with lesser grades graduate, but set proper expectations.
-In the very first CS course, when a student whose never programmed before doesn't do as well as a student whose dad taught him Java when he was 12, it does not indicate anything about either student's potential.
-It is the instructor's, TA's, and department's responsibility to make that clear.
+We should not make classes easier, or let students with lesser grades graduate, but set proper expectations.
+In the very first CS course, when a student who has never seen Java before doesn't do as well as a student whose dad taught him Java when he was 12, it does not indicate anything about either student's potential.
+It is the instructor's, TA's, and department's responsibility to make that clear to the first student.
 Programming is a learned skill and it's possible to catch up.

 ## CS undergrad as vocational training